tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/getting_started.rst

 Gameplay
 ********
-TODO: This part would probably be best demonstrated with a *brief* in-game video.
 The core of the gameplay is the same as regular OpenMW.
 The core difference is that instead of pointing and clicking with a mouse, you'll be pointing and clicking with motion controllers.